moonloves/moonloves.github.io/README.md

 ## Hello

 ### Today I have just made github blog.
-### I thank to InBig cuz I always want to make things that visible.
+### I thank to InBig cuz I always want to make things visible.
 ### As an extention of it, I am going to post HOW TO CREATE GITHUB BLOG

 <!--